 Corgi’s Adaptive Intelligence

-One Corgi owner tells us:
+One Corgi owner tells us what makes his dog intelligent, saying:

 Another Corgi owner explains to us why her Corgi is so intelligent: